Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to ADHD medicine?

-There are many treatment options for ADHD that don't involve taking medicine or can be used alongside taking medicine.
-Sometimes, lifestyle changes such as diet, exercise and improving sleep patterns, can help you manage your ADHD better.
-Staying educated about ADHD can help to improve your daily life.
+There are many treatment options for ADHD that don't involve taking medicine or can be used in combination with medicine.

 For adults with ADHD, there are different approaches that can be effective.
-These may include changing your environment to make life easier, developing strategies that focus on your strengths, learning how to manage stress and developing problem-solving skills.
-Cognitive behavioural therapy (CBT), dialectical behaviour therapy, ADHD coaching or mindfulness therapy may also benefit you.
+Cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), ADHD coaching or mindfulness therapy may benefit you.
+Other approaches include:

-If you have a child with ADHD, parent-family training can empower you to support your child with ADHD — this is often led by a psychologist.
-In children, non-medicine treatments for ADHD should be tried first.
-If your doctor prescribes ADHD medicines for your child, they are often used together with non-medicine treatments, and may include one or more of the following:
+If you have a child with ADHD, non-medicine treatments for ADHD should be tried first.
+If your doctor prescribes ADHD medicines for your child, they are often used together with non-medicine treatments.
+This may include one or more of the following:

 • behavioural therapy